 High School Name: Bow High School (Bow, NH)

-Rollins College, Winter Park, Florida, Bachelor’s of Art degree, 2002
+Rollins College, Winter Park, Florida, Bachelor's of Art degree in Political Science/minor in Communications, 2002

 I majored in political science with a minor in communications.
 Throughout my career, each job I have had has been very tied to the foundation of my degree in political science.
 My current work involves significant interaction with lawmakers, regulators, and other public officials.
 The skills I learned involving my minor in communications provided me with solid skills to engage those parties.

 In the early stages of high school I began to truly think about whether I would attend college.
 The seeds were certainly there in middle school, mainly due to my own curiosity having observed role models pursue higher education.

 My Uncle Rob had attended college and was my first real peek into what college was - and how it could prepare one for a successful career.
 I was able to see the difference a college education has made in his life.
 His success after attending college inspired me to consider my own educational goals.

 Once I reached high school, my mother was particularly supportive of my interest in attending college.
 She has always been open with me that she wished that her own parents had encouraged her to attend college.
 She wanted to see me have the opportunity she was never provided.

 For me it was absolutely a financial challenge.
 My family had not been in a position to save money for my college education.
 From the first year to the last year of college, I always dreaded the process of trying to figure out how in the world we could close the financial gap between grants and the actual cost of attending.